What are DDoS attacks and how can they be prevented?

 3- Contacting a network specialist:

 If your website has been attacked on a large scale, you should contact a DDoS specialist.
-In fact, they direct your traffic to their massive servers, where they remove malicious and suspicious requests.
+They direct your traffic to their massive servers, where they remove malicious and suspicious requests.
 Of course, hiring a DDoS specialist puts a lot of costs on you.